bsoo920/gatech-how-safe-is-your-car/Project/README.txt

 Python http server (or any software capable of hosting a web server)

 ## Flask Setup
-make sure [Flask] (https://flask.palletsprojects.com/en/2.1.x/installation/) is installed within the Scripts directory where Python is located
+make sure [Flask] (https://flask.palletsprojects.com/en/2.1.x/installation/) is installed inside Scripts folder where Python is located
-Create a project folder and a venv folder within
+Create a project folder and a venv folder inside the project folder
 ```bash
 > mkdir myproject
 > cd myproject